pwncollege/linux-luminarium/processes/kill-decoy/DESCRIPTION.md

 1. Check what processes are running.
 2. Find `/challenge/decoy` in the list and figure out its process ID.
 3. `kill` it.
-4. Run `/challenge/run` to get the flag without being overwhelmed by decoys.
+4. Run `/challenge/run` to get the flag without being overwhelmed by decoys (you don't need to redirect its output; it'll write to the FIFO on its own).

 Good luck!